 The FTC employs a three-way ball valve to allow the user to verify set pressure and reseat pressure with the pressure relief valve in service.
+If the valve has a dome pressure sense port, a gauge can be utilized here to confirm the dome reduction and at what pressure the main valve will lift.
 An external pressure source is attached to the FTC to direct pressure to the pilot valve, while blocking off system pressure to the pilot valve.